joe-cheung/joe-cheung.github.io/_posts/2022-06-23-Antiantinatalism.md

 wordcount: 1809
 ---

-_Warning: mentions suicide, may trigger existential crisis._
+_Warning: mentions suicide, may trigger existential crisis.
+Straussian._

 > There is but one truly serious philosophical problem and that is suicide.